Revolutionary-Games/Thrive-Launcher/README.md

 ### Dependencies

-Thrive launcher uses the electron framework which needs to be installed before you can start.

-You first need npm before you can install electron.
+You first need npm before you can build Thrive Launcher.
 So check [here](https://docs.npmjs.com/getting-started/installing-node) how to install it.

-Then run `npm install -g electron` to install electron command line tools.

 ### Downloading

-First clone this repository with `git clone https://github.com/Revolutionary-Games/Thrive-Launcher.git` now go to the created directory and run `npm install` this should install all required modules.
+First clone this repository with `git clone https://github.com/Revolutionary-Games/Thrive-Launcher.git` now go to the created directory and run `npm install` this should install all required modules and electron.
 You may need to run this again after pulling updates if the required modules have changed.

 ### Icons